flamedeck-org/flamedeck/packages/flamechart-mcp/README.md

 }
 ```

+> You will need to create an API key with `trace:download` permissions in your [Flamedeck settings](https://flamedeck.com/settings/api-keys).

 ## Available Tools

 ### `get_top_functions`

-Analyze the top performing functions in a trace file.
+Analyze the slowest functions in a trace file, sorted by either self or total time consumption.

 **Parameters:**
 - `trace` (string): Absolute local file path or Flamedeck URL